Generalisations of Thompson's group V arising from purely infinite groupoids: Characterisations of Pure Infiniteness and Minimality

 \subsection{Vigor}

-Note that since for all $\G$ essentially principal, \'etale and Cantor, $\mathsf{A}(\G)$ must be vigorous as a consequence of Theorem \ref{thm:Vembeds}, (2).
+Note that $\mathsf{A}(\G)$ is vigorous whenever $\mathcal{G}$ is an \'etal, Cantor, purely infinite minimal groupoid, by \autoref{thm:Vembeds}.
 In fact, vigor of the derived subgroup is \textit{equivalent} to the groupoid being purely infinite and minimal even in the effective case.

 \begin{prop} Let $\G$ be an \'etale, effective Cantor groupoid.
 Then the following are equivalent: \begin{enumerate} \item $\G$ is purely infinite and minimal \item One (equivalently, both) of $\mathsf{A}(\G)$ or $\mathsf{F}(\G)$ is vigorous. \end{enumerate} \end{prop} \begin{proof} Note that vigor of $\mathsf{A}(\G)$ implies vigor of $\mathsf{F}(\G)$.
 Thus, it suffices to show that (1) is equivalent to vigor of $\mathsf{A}(\G)\leq \mathrm{Homeo}(\G^{(0)})$.